 Which sucks either way, on Earth or on Saturn, especially if you know that space tears sting like hell.

 Still, a pro like he is, Feustel somehow managed to reach the Valsalva device in his helmet.
-This spongy device attached to the bottom of the helmet is typically used to equalize the pressure in astronaut’s ears (by performing the Valsalva maneuver) inside the suit without using hands to block astronaut’s nose.
+This spongy device attached to the bottom of the helmet is typically used to equalize the pressure in the astronaut’s ears (by performing the Valsalva maneuver) inside the suit without using hands to block the astronaut’s nose.

-Feustel used the sponge to rub his eye
+Feustel used the sponge to rub his eye.

 And, it worked.
 A teary water ball has been absorbed by the Valsalva sponge.